Over the last couple of years, I had a few Chevys come to my workshop with the Service Battery Charging System light on.

 2. Failing Alternator:

-The alternator is basically a generator that charges the battery and powers your car’s electrical system.
 If it fails then your battery will not get charged and will start to lose power after a few days.

 This can cause your check charging system light to come on as well because you will not have enough power to run your car’s electrical system.